YVC Program Standards

 How do I start?

-If you a part of an organization interested in launching YVC or an individual planning to propose YVC to an organization near you, go to the Organizations page.
+If you are part of an organization interested in launching YVC or an individual planning to propose YVC to an organization near you, go to the Organizations page.
 If you are an individual considering launching YVC independently, go to the Individuals page.